w3f/General-Grants-Program/grants/targeted/PolkaWorld.md

 ## What dose PolkaWorld Community do？
 **1.WeChat Subscription Account for PolkaWorld/ A website of** [polkaworld.org](http://polkaworld.org)

-We already established a WeChat Subscription Account PolkaWorld and a website of [polkaworld.org](http://polkaworld.org)**. **Mainly produce articles of Polkadot for polkafans who can learn about polkadot info in the first time.So far, we have produced 50+ articles in one month and attracted 2,345 polkafans.
+We already established a WeChat Subscription Account PolkaWorld and a website of [polkaworld.org](http://polkaworld.org).
+Mainly produce articles of Polkadot for polkafans who can learn about polkadot info in the first time.So far, we have produced 50+ articles in one month and attracted 2,345 polkafans.
 And next stage we will continue produce articles and plan to launch the website [polkaworld.org](http://polkaworld.org).
 Chinese fans can check all the information of Polkadot here, or navigate to Polkadot's official website and github website with simple click.
 We also registered a GitHub account, developers in PolkaWorld workshop can upload the code on [https://github.com/polkaworld-org](https://github.com/polkaworld-org)

 **2.PolkaWorld workshop for developers**